Skip to main content

 • Search for an email message across mailboxes and folders.

-1. Use the ews-search-mailbox command to search for all emails in a specific folder within the target mailbox.
+Use the ews-search-mailbox command to search for all emails in a specific folder within the target mailbox.

-• This command retrieve the ItemID field for each email item listed in the results.
-The ItemID can be used in the ews-get-items command in order to get more information about the email item itself.
+Use the query argument to narrow the search for emails sent from a specific account and more.
+This command retrieves the ItemID field for each email item listed in the results.
+The ItemID value can be used in the ews-get-items command in order to get more information about the email item itself.

 • Get email attachment information.